dnewcome/webpipes/README.md

 and using http post data as standard input can be overridden with a url using
 	stdin=

+# Dependencies
+Test cases depend on libxmljs.
+Webpipes iteslf has no dependencies other than the standard Node.js libraries.

 # Further work
 - Possible alternate command syntax to allow posting of more complex scripts